s3anfinnegan/my-website/README.md

 ## Add a custom domain
 - Go to the DNS records manager (I used Hosting Ireland for my domain)
-- Add A records for the apex domain (<custom-domain>.com) - the IPv4 record values are as follows <br />
+- Add A records for the apex domain (<custom-domain>.com) - the IPv4 record values are as follows.
+Remove any addditional A Record(s) for the apex domain or else Github's DNS check will fail and a TLS certificate will not issued to acheive HTTPS  <br />
 `185.199.108.153` `185.199.109.153` `185.199.110.153` `185.199.111.153`
-- Add a CNAME record for the www subdomain - the record value will be `<github-username>.github.io`
+- Add a CNAME record for the www subdomain - the record value will be `<github-username>.github.io`.
+Add a CNAME file to the root of your folder with your custom domain "www.<my-domain>.com"
-- Wait for the DNS record changes to propagate, this can take 24 hours.
+- Wait for the DNS record changes to propagate, this can take 24 hours but you can adjust the TTL setting within your DNS manager.
 You can verify the DNS records using https://www.whatsmydns.net/
 - Add the custom domain to the Pages section of the repo settings.
 The DNS check should be successful
 - Enforce HTTPS.
 This may not be an option for a little while as it takes time for Github to generate the SSL certificate
 - Edit package.json file to "homepage": "https://<custom-domain>.com"`.
 Then run predeploy and deploy scripts.
 Allow for changes to take effect
 - Go to `https://www.<custom-domain>.com"` to see webpage live at custom domain (github subdomain will redirect to this domain now)

 ## Troubleshooting
-- SSL certificate not issued/ Can't enforce HTTPS?
-Allow time for propagation.
-It takes GH time to issue the certs
+- Cert not issued/ Can't enforce HTTPS?
+Ensure CNAME and A records are set up correctly and allow time for propagation (TTL)
 - Made changes to deployed site but now its not available at my custom domain?
 Check repo settings and ensure the custom domain hasn't been removed during changes
-- Deployment made but not rendering/ showing something else/ 404 error message from GitHub?
-Allow some time for the deployment process to take place - some times 30 mins to over an hour